Reactions may either have partial kinetic information given by

 given by the following elements.

-, reference to control parameters param
+(var), reference to control parameters

-, references to
+references to

-either concentrations of amounts,
+the value of species values (conc) either concentrations of amounts,

-and references to the speed
+references to the expressions (expr),

-of a reaction,
+and references (speed) to the speed of a reaction,

-i.e. to its kinetic-expression
+i.e. to its kinetic law given by kinetic-expression

-<!ENTITY % reference "constant | param | conc | speed | var | expr ">
+<!ENTITY % reference " param | conc | speed | var | expr ">

 <!ELEMENT param (#PCDATA)>